-If you have pond or a water garden, choosing your plants is the best, and sometimes most intimidating part of the process!
+If you have garden pond or a water garden, choosing your plants is the best, and sometimes most intimidating part of the process!
 Adding plants gives your pond life, helps it blend into the rest of the garden, and feeds a healthy bio-system within you pond.
 But let’s face it, most of us want it easy.
 The last thing we need are a bunch of finicky plants that die when we look at them wrong.
-Here are the top perfect pond plants from experts who love them for their ease of care, beauty and contribution to the pond ecosystem.
-Photo above by ‘Mark the Pond Guy‘.
+Here are the top pond plants to grow from experts who love them for their ease of care, beauty and contribution to the pond ecosystem.

 Floating plants do just that… they float on the surface of the water, and therefore have no formal root system to hold them in place.
 Many of them are considered invasive species, and are difficult to control.
 Water Lettuce is a good example.